Lung Transplantation Fellowship

-The Advanced Lung Failure & Complex Thoracic Surgeries Fellowship is a two-year program focusing on lung transplantation, mechanical respiratory support (ECMO) and conventional surgeries for lung failure, including lung volume reduction.
+The Lung Transplantation Fellowship is a two-year program focusing on lung transplantation, mechanical respiratory support (ECMO) and conventional surgeries for lung failure, including lung volume reduction.
 The training includes all aspects of lung transplantation.
 The fellow will acquire the skills to lead a lung failure program and will have an optional three-month research elective to pursue clinical or basic science research projects.

 Our division performs over 1,000 thoracic surgeries annually.
 With our integrated interventional pulmonary and end-stage respiratory disease programs, this fellowship will offer a broad training in lung failure.